Jo Fong is a director, choreographer and performer working in dance, film, theatre, opera and the visual arts.

 Jo is a Peilot Associate Artist with Chapter Arts Centre and Research Associate with SE Dance.
 As an independent artist she has toured her choreographic work throughout the UK and international venues.
 Her work has been recognised and awarded by The Critic’s Circle National Dance Awards, Creative Wales Award and Wales Theatre Awards.

 Ways of Being Together is a choreography for many people.
 It was developed through workshops, gatherings and pilot performances at Hull’s Year of Culture and Xintiandi Festival, Shanghai.
 The work explores connection, conversation and communication.
 The act and art of bringing people together.
-Ways of Being Together was recently performed by 46 people who like to move at Cardiff Dance Festival 2017.
+Ways of Being Together was recently performed by 46 people who like to move for Cardiff Dance Festival 2017.

 Witness – Portraits of Women Who Dance is a film installation exploring ideas about being seen.
 The work toured the UK and was presented at British Dance Edition 2014.